algora-io/algora/priv/content/docs/workspace/custom-bot-messages.md

 # Customize bot messages

-You can customize the bot messages to your liking.
+You can customize the bot messages as you wish!

 ![Customize bot messages](/images/docs/custom-bot-messages.png)